owendunkley/BIOS270-AU25/Environment/Environment.md

 > Acidentaly installed to /home/users/odunkley/repos/BIOS270-AU25/Environment/$SCRATCH/envs/micromamba/envs/bioinfo_example so micromamba activate should precede this location.
 Iwould do this correctly if this were not for a single class example
 > AAAAASAAAAAAAHHADHSFGHASRFGDTH never fucking mind.
 Micromamba was installed incorrectly so all this shit is wasting my time on shitty wasted installs into incorrect directories.
 Why - just why?
 > I'll reinstall micromamba on farmshare because I trust Khoa and will just use this rather than miniconda and Sherlock, which is what I'm used to.
+> Ahhh I just needed to reinit Mamba after resetting the prefix location no not having hardcoded "$SCRATCH" as suggested in the course notes.
+I should trust myself on these issues.

 2. Run example scripts